ChristophWurst/krankerl/README.md

 ```

 ## Enable the current app
-Krankerl provides a shortcut to enabling an app via the `occ` tool.
+Krankerl provides a shortcut to enable an app via the `occ` tool.
 This assumes
 that you are inside the app's root directory and `occ` can be found in the directory
 two levels above the current one.